py222yy/DuA-Dual-Attentive-Transformer-in-Long-Term-Continuous-EEG-Emotion-Analysis/README.md

 # DuA-Dual-Attentive-Transformer-in-Long-Term-Continuous-EEG-Emotion-Analysis
-This project is the code of DuA.
+This project is the code of DuA based on PyTorch.